-The 3500 square meter property was restored two years ago and now includes – in addition to the owners´ private residence – a B & B with four guest rooms/suites as well as three apartments in the old coach house.
+The 3500 square meter property was restored two years ago and now includes – in addition to the owners´ private residence – a B & B with three guest rooms/suites as well as three apartments in the old coach house.
 Old beams, stucco ceilings, sandstone floors, oak boards and antique furniture were stylishly combined with contemporary elements.

-Enjoy the French-Palatinate way of life: wake up to a delicious breakfast, dine at a table d’hôtes, make friends at a wine evening, or just relax in the private baroque garden with winding paths and a wide view over the Rhine valley
+Enjoy the French-Palatinate way of life: wake up to a delicious breakfast, dine at a table d’hôtes, make friends at a wine evening, or just relax in the private baroque garden with winding paths and a wide view over the Rhine valley.

 What to do